 Who We Are

-Raison d'art is a Montreal-based nonprofit that has been creating collective art projects here and abroad since 2007, collaborating with thousands of people in educational, community, and cooperate settings.
+Raison d'art is a Montreal-based nonprofit that has been creating collective art projects here and abroad since 2007, collaborating with thousands of people in educational, community, and corporate settings.

 The world is changing faster than ever.
 Now is the time to work together so we can bring about positive sustainable change.